A Deep Dive Into Miami’s New Pizza Scene

 And while years ago, that gap in quality might have been accurate, Miami’s pizza scene today can hold its own with anything up north.

 Long gone are the days of sufficing with mediocre delivery or a South Beach slice shop.
-Now, whether you’re hankering for Detroit deep dish or classic Neapolitan, Miami has an abundance of places doing it well.
+Now, whether you’re hankering for New York slices or classic Neapolitan, Miami has an abundance of places doing it well.
 But what are the differences between these different pizza styles?
 And who is doing it best?
 We talked to some of Miami’s top pizza makers to get the skinny on the Miami pizza scene, and they dished on who they think is tops in South Florida.

 Neapolitan

 While a slew of pizzerias tout their thin crust, high-temperature pies as “Neapolitan,” the traditional style is quite narrow.
-“It’s actually ruled by some very tight and specific rules,” says La Natural chef-owner Javier Ramos (who makes clear his pizza is not Neapolitan).
+“It’s actually ruled by some very tight and specific rules,” says La Natural chef-owner Javier Ramos, who makes clear his pizza is not Neapolitan.
 “The type of flour, the temperature you cook it at, the type of tomatoes.
 Naples is very serious about its pizza, and as a consequence, it’s one of the most ruled and regulated pizzas in the world.”
+(While the Neapolitans themselves believe this, in fact plenty of Neapolitan pizzas thrive well outside the reach of Naples’ influence.)

 Where to get it:

-• Stanzione 87 are the OGs, and I love their style,” says Tetzener.
-Indeed, Franco Stanzione’s flagship Brickell shop was the first in the city to make true Neapolitan pies, and it’s now approaching a decade in business.
+- Stanzione at the Citadel in Little River and Central Fare downtown was the OG Miami Neapolitan pizza when Franco Stanzione opened his flagship Brickell shop in 2013.
+It’s since closed, but after over a decade in business Franco is glad the city’s caught on.
 “People get what I’m doing now,” Stanzione says.
 “And now I think we’re one of the cheapest places in Miami.
 Where else you getting an appetizer, two pizzas and a bottle of wine for under $100?”

 Neo-Neapolitan